content

 It should not be used on untrusted content; its parsers are holier than Robin’s cow.

-If you want to try it, play with the form below, or, if you’re really enthusiastic, here’s the current source.
+If you want to try it, here’s the current source.
+The build instructions follow.

 Dylan Harris